AlexGagne/haskell-happstack-website/README.md

 cabal build
 `

 This will create a sandbox inside the project's directory and will install all dependencies from Hackage.
 Finally, the last command will build the program in `./dist/build/server/server`.
 You might need to run `cabal update` the first time you run cabal.
-After any modification, you only need to run `cabal build` to build the project.
+After any modifications, you only need to run `cabal build` to build the project.

 ## Launch on Heroku